Ramzi Yousef: Bojinka plot

-After the Iranian shrine bombing, Yousef soon began planning the Bojinka plot.
-It included plans to assassinate Pope John Paul II while he visited the Philippines, and to plant bombs inside several United and Delta Air Lines flights out of Bangkok.
+Following the attack on the Imam Reza shrine, Yousef soon began planning the Bojinka plot.
+It included plans to assassinate Pope John Paul II during his visit to the Philippines, and to plant bombs inside several United and Delta Air Lines flights out of Bangkok.
 On this plot, he allegedly worked with his maternal uncle, Khalid Sheikh Mohammed.

 1994 Philippine Airlines Flight 434 bombing

 United States Diplomatic Security Service photograph showing the damaged interior of PAL 434 after the bombing.
 The explosion punched a hole, visible in the lower center of the photo, through the floor below seat 26K into the center cargo bay.

 On 11 December 1994, Yousef conducted a trial run of the plan by boarding Philippine Airlines Flight 434 from Manila to Tokyo, Japan, with a stopover in Cebu.
 An accomplished forger, Yousef created a counterfeit Italian passport with the identity Armaldo Forlani, an alteration of the name of the Italian prime minister Arnaldo Forlani, and booked the flight's Manila-Cebu leg using the said name.

 Yousef assembled a bomb in the lavatory, set the timer to detonate four hours later, and placed it in the life vest pouch under seat 26K on the right-hand side of the fuselage.
-The cabin crew of this leg, one of whom he asked permission to move to seat 26K, Maria Delacruz, had noticed that Yousef kept switching seats during the course of the flight, but did not warn the new cabin crew boarding at Cebu of his behavior, and only revealed about it to the investigators.
+The cabin crew of this leg, one of whom he asked permission to move to seat 26K, Maria Delacruz, had noticed that Yousef kept switching seats during the course of the flight, but did not warn the new cabin crew boarding at Cebu of his behavior, and only revealed it to the investigators.
 Yousef and 25 other passengers left the plane at Cebu, where 256 passengers and a new cabin crew boarded for the trip to Tokyo.
 Many passengers were Japanese people; some were coworkers traveling as part of a tour group.
 Airport congestion delayed the departure of Flight 434 from Cebu for 38 minutes.
 All of the passengers had boarded by 8:30 a.m., with the bomb having been planted around two hours earlier.
 PAL 434 was cleared for takeoff at 8:38 a.m.